zmalone/chef-web-docs/source/manage-a-web-app/windows/configure-the-database/3/_index.md

 GO
 ```

 Our `only_if` guard tests only when the `learnchef` database doesn't exist; it doesn't cover the case where the `customers` table or the sample data doesn't exist.
 This is fine for learning purposes.
 In practice, you would need to decide how granular your scripts and your tests need to be.
-For example, you might break this script into three separate scripts &ndash; one to create the database, one to create the table, and one to create the sample data &ndash; if there is a chance that one component might be removed by some other process.
+For example, you might break this script into three separate scripts &ndash; one to create the database, one to create the table, and one to create the sample data &ndash; if there is a chance that one component might be changed or removed by some other process.

 <hr>